gmontana/CollaborativePickAndPlaceEnv/README.md

 ### Objective

 Agents receive rewards for successfully placing boxes into goal positions.
 The ultimate task is considered complete when all boxes are placed in their designated goal positions.

-### Key Requirement

-To tackle this challenge, it's crucial to have at least one Picker agent in your team.

 <!-- GETTING STARTED -->
 # Getting Started